 Order your repeat prescription online at a time that suits you.

 Your details and information are protected by the highest standards of online security, so all you need to worry about is what to do with the spare time you’ve earnt.

-Please collect between 12 and 2pm or 4 and 6pm, week days during lockdown You will need to wear a face mask or covering before entering the building.
+Please collect between 9am and 1pm or 2pm and 6pm, Monday to Friday.
+You will need to wear a face mask or covering before entering the building and wash your hands.

 Please use the following website to download the NHS APP.
 Use of a smart phone or tablet is required.
 You will need to have a current UK passport or UK Drivers Licence to activate the app.
 If you do not have these documents please contact the surgery who can provide details of other ways to access online appointments and prescriptions.